-[X] QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 I For the quarterly period ended January 31, 2020 [] TRANSITION REPORT UNDER SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-36 138 ADVAXIS, INC • (E xact name of registrant as specified in Delaware 02-0563870 (State or other jurisdiction (IRS Employer of incorporation or organization) Identification No.) 305 College Road East, Princeton, NJ 08540 (Address of principal executive office res) (Zip Code) (609) 452-9813 (Registrant's telephone numbe r) Securities registered pursuant to Section 12(b) of the A ct: Title of each class Trading Symbol(s) Name of each exchange on which re gistered Common Stock, par value \$0.001 per share ADXS NASDAQ Global Select Market Indicate by check mark whether the registrant (1) has during the preceding 12 months (or for such shorter requirements for the past 90 days.
-Yes [X] No [] Indicate by check mark whether the registrant has sul Regulation S-T ($\S 232.405$ of this chapter) during the parameter Yes [X] No [] Indicate by check mark whether the registrant is a lar emerging growth company.
-See the definitions of "company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer [] Accelerated Filer [] Non-accelerated Filer [X] Smaller Reporting Company [X] Emerging growth company [] If an emerging growth company, indicate by any new or revised financial accounting standards prov ed not to use the extended transition period for Exchange Act.[] complying with Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 c of the Exchange Act).
-Yes [] No [X] The number of shares of the registrant's Common Stoc k, \$0.001 par value, outstanding as of February 29, 2020 was 60,244,843.
+[X] QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended April 30, 2020

+[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission file number 001-36138

+ADVAXIS, INC.

+(Exact name of registrant as specified in its charter)

+Delaware 02-0563870 (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 305 College Road East, Princeton, NJ 08540 (Address of principal executive offices) (Zip Code) (609) 45 2-9813 (Registrant's tele ephone number) Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock ADXS Nasdaq Capital Market

+Indicate by check mark whether the registrant (1) has fled all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such fling requirements for the past 90 days.
+Yes [X] No []

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes [X] No []

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated Filer [] Accelerated Filer [] Non-accelerated Filer [X] Smaller Reporting Company [X] Emerging growth company []

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.[]

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [X]

+The number of shares of the registrant's Common Stock, \$0.001 par value, outstanding as of June 11, 2020 was 61,607,580.